future-proof-iot/RIOT-fp/events.md

 ## Activities & Events

+### 11.09.2020: Tutorial at IEEE Euro S&P
+We have conducted online the [IEEE Security & Privacy tutorial on Microcontroller-based IoT Security](https://future-proof-iot.github.io/Tutorial/) based on the RIOT-fp prototype software platform, and leveraging our open access testbed FIT IoT-lab for remote participants.

+### 24.07.2020: New RIOT Release 2020.07 featuring OpenWSN network stack support
+The latest RIOT release (code named 2020.07) is released.
+New network protocols were ported for RIOT such as MQTT and the lookup clientcomponent for CoRE RD.
+The OpenWSN network stack with 6TiSCH support is now also supported in RIOT.
+546 pull requests, composed of 10452 commits, have been merged since the last release 3 months ago, and 84 issues have been solved.
+64 people contributed with code in 106 days!

+### 27.04.2020: Information Flow Control with LIO*
+In the context of WP3 on composite formal verification, we have published a new [report](https://arxiv.org/pdf/2004.12885.pdf) on low-level information flow control with F*.

+### 04.06.2020: MooC on IoT and Security based on RIOT
+We have co-authored and released a new [massive online course on low-power IoT](https://www.fun-mooc.fr/courses/course-v1:inria+41020+session01/about), featuring a large part with hands-on activities using RIOT.
+Of course, there was a module on IoT security featuring SUIT-compliant IoT software udates!
+There were 6,757 participants from 110 countries for this first session this semester.
+Next session in Feb.
+2021.
+Be there!

 ### 09.03.2020: New IETF draft standard specification for secure IoT software updates
 We have published a new version of the IETF draft specification for the [SUIT manifest](https://tools.ietf.org/html/draft-ietf-suit-manifest-04) which secures IoT software updates metadata, end-to-end while in transit from the authorized software OEM to the IoT device, in a low-power manner.

 ### 28.02.2020: Demo of early RIOT-fp prototype at European Commission (Brussels)
 At H2020 SPARTA project review at Brussels European Commission, a [preliminary prototype demo of RIOT-fp](https://future-proof-iot.github.io/RIOT-fp/files/(2020-02)-SPARTA-RIOT-fp-demo.pdf) was presented, demonstrating secure low-power IoT firmware update on an indoor air quality monitor.

 ### 19.02.2020: Draft Requirements Document for the LAKE protocol